Islandora-Labs/drupal_filter_validator/README.md

 <FilterDrupal_Connection xmlns="http://islandora.ca">
 ```

-* a shell script that parses your filter-drupal.xml file for your Drupal database connection details and tests the connection.
+* a shell script that parses your filter-drupal.xml file for your Drupal database connection details, tests the connection, and tests the user's privileges on the Drupal user table.

 ## Requirements

 * The shell script uses the `xpath` utility that ships with Ubuntu.
-We're working on removing this dependency.
 * mysqlaccess must be intalled on the server where the script is running.